-Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
+Burnout is a state of emotional, physical, and mental exhaustion caused by extreme stress.
 It occurs when you feel overwhelmed, emotionally drained, and unable to meet constant demands.
-Even with the best of intentions, our clubs, organizations, and volunteering might be leading slowly but surely to burnout.
-Here are some other signs of burnout to look out for:
+Even with the best of intentions, our clubs, organizations, and volunteering might be leading slowly but surely to compassion fatigue and burnout in our personal life.

 Physical Signs